stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="enable-or-disable-a-directory"></a>
 #### Enable Or Disable a Directory

-A directory has two statuses: enabled and disabled.
-An enabled directory allows the groups and accounts to log into any applications for which the directory is defined as an account store while a disabled directory does not.
+A directory's status can be either `enabled` or `disabled`.
+An `enabled` directory allows its accounts and groups to login to any [assigned](#account-store-mappings) application.
+A `disabled` directory does not allow its accounts and groups to login to applications.

-To enable or disable a directory, use HTTP `POST` to set the `status` to either `ENABLED` or `DISABLE`.
+To enable or disable a directory, use HTTP `POST` to set the `status` to either `ENABLED` or `DISABLED`.

 **Example Request**